-The best thing I learned about money from my mom was to talk about it openly.
+The best thing I learned about money from my mom was to talk openly about it.
 Women have been socialized to think that money is an indecorous topic of conversation.
 However, this approach often keeps us from building our own wealth.

 The best thing I learned from my mom about money is that you should always have some of your own and know what’s going on with it.
 Being in control of your money gives you the freedom to choose what’s best for you.

 Since I can remember, my mom always taught me to save money, but still have fun.
 As a little girl, I remember getting a dollar and then storing away a quarter in my “Savings” piggy bank and the remainder in my “Checking” piggy bank.
 I learned very basic finance principles as a kid, which made the transition to adulthood finances so much easier.
 I’ve always been thankful to my mom for this advice, saving well and having an emergency fund, but also remembering to spoil myself and use that hard earned money for life adventures.